V4Fire/Client/src/traits/i-control-list/README.md

 # traits/i-control-list

-This module provides a trait for a component that renders a list of controls.
+This module provides a trait with helpers for a component that renders a list of controls.

+Instead of [[iInput]], which declares API for list-like components, this component contains simple helper templates and methods to render some list of components within a component' template, like a list of buttons or inputs.
+For example, you can specify some event/analytic listeners with this list.

 ## Synopsis